By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 What to Skip

-Do not rush into a full kitchen, bathroom, flooring, or luxury finish project without a pricing plan.
-Buyers may prefer to choose their own finishes.
-A rushed renovation can cost more than it returns.
+Do not rush into a full kitchen, bathroom, flooring, or luxury-finish project without a clear pricing plan.
+Buyers may prefer to choose their own finishes — a rushed renovation often costs more than it returns.

 When Sell As-Is Is Better

-For pricing context, read ARC’s guide to Savannah home values by neighborhood.
-For cleanup-heavy or estate-related situations, read ARC’s guide to selling an inherited Savannah home.
+For pricing context, read our Savannah home values by neighborhood guide.
+For cleanup-heavy or estate-related situations, read our step-by-step roadmap for selling an inherited home in Georgia.

 Aging in Place Considerations for the New Home